adtzlr/felupe/docs/howto/composite.rst

     Solution converged in 6 iterations within 63.52 seconds.

-Results and may be exported either for the total region or with stresses for sub-regions only.
+Results may be exported either for the total region or with stresses for sub-regions only.

 .. image:: images/composite_total.png
    :width: 600px